Getting Pregnant Despite PCOS – An Overview

 Frequently Asked Questions (FAQ) – Getting Pregnant Despite PCOS

-Yes—many women with this condition do ovulate, though less frequently or at a different time in the cycle.
-Ovulation may occur significantly later in the cycle.
-This can only be reliably determined through objective monitoring, such as tracking temperature trends (basal or core body temperature), hormone testing (urine or blood), and, if necessary, ultrasound monitoring of follicle development under medical supervision.
+Yes—many women still ovulate, though less frequently or at a different time in the cycle.
+Ovulation can occur significantly later in the cycle.
+This can only be reliably determined through objective observation, such as tracking temperature patterns (basal or core body temperature), hormone measurements (urine/blood), and, if necessary, ultrasound monitoring of follicles under medical supervision.

 The Rotterdam criteria are commonly used: the diagnosis is made based on two out of three findings (oligo-/anovulation, clinical/biochemical hyperandrogenism, polycystic ovaries on ultrasound)—other causes must be ruled out.
-This involves a medical history, physical examination, laboratory tests (e.g., androgens, thyroid, prolactin), and ultrasound.
+These include medical history, physical examination, laboratory tests (e.g., androgens, thyroid, prolactin), and ultrasound.

 “PCO” refers to an ultrasound pattern seen in the ovaries.
-“PCOS,” or “PCO syndrome,” involves additional criteria (e.g., irregular periods and/or elevated androgen levels).
+“PCOS,” or “PCO syndrome,” involves additional criteria (e.g., irregular menstrual cycles and/or elevated androgen levels).

 AMH provides an indication of ovarian follicular reserve, but is not, on its own, diagnostic for PCOS.
 Elevated androgen levels (e.g., testosterone) support the diagnosis.
 Signs of insulin resistance are often present.
 Your doctor will determine which test results are relevant.

 Exercise, a balanced diet, consistent sleep, and stress management can have a positive impact on hormone levels and increase the likelihood of ovulation.
 Quitting smoking and drinking alcohol in moderation are also recommended.
-Lifestyle changes are often the first line of treatment—regardless of other therapies.
+Lifestyle changes are often the first step in managing fertility—regardless of other treatments.

 As a general guideline: after 6–12 months of trying to conceive without success (depending on age).
 Earlier if your cycles regularly last longer than 35 days, if you haven’t had a period for months, if you have additional symptoms, or if you have known risk factors.
 Early basic diagnostic testing may also be advisable.